 Via ferrata Le P'tchi

-A beautiful aerial route above Chambéry, with playful sections and grandiose panoramas.
+Via ferrata le P’tchi: A beautiful aerial route above Chambéry, featuring engaging passages and magnificent panoramas.

 Situated above the village of Saint-Jean-d'Arvey, the P'tchi via ferrata offers a varied and progressive itinerary, perfect for discovering the sensations of heights in a wild setting.

-After an approach walk of around an hour through a pleasant forest, you reach the start.
-The route begins with a 20-metre vertical wall, followed by a second step and an aerial traverse to the right.
-Overhanging sections and a 10-metre dihedral lead to a wide, comfortable grassy ledge.
-Next, a long traverse to the left alternates technical and physical sections with more relaxing sections.
+After an approach walk of about an hour through a pleasant forest, we reach the start.
+The route begins with a 20-metre vertical wall, followed by a second rise and a high traverse to the right.
+Overhanging sections and a 10-metre dihedral lead you to a wide, comfortable grassy ledge.
+Next, a long traverse to the left alternates between technical and physical sections with more restful portions.

-An impressive ladder leads you to the "œil à Carret", a natural cavity offering superb views and an ideal place to take a break.the rest of the route includes vertiginous, overhanging sections leading to the passerelle du Sappey, a suspended crossing of more than 30 metres (optional, an escape route allows you to avoid this passage).
-From here, you can choose to continue on the P'tchi route, with two balance beams and a final technical and athletic climb, or branch off towards the Trottoir à Jules route.
-This leads to the via ferrata de la Grotte à Carret, a route classified as ED (extremely difficult) and very exposed.
-All options eventually lead to the lookout point at Rocher de Charvettan, the highest point of the climb.
+The rest of the route includes vertiginous and overhanging sections leading to the Sappey footbridge, a suspended crossing of over 30 metres (optional, an escape route allows this section to be avoided).
+From there, we can choose to continue on the P’tchi route, with two balance beams and a final technical and athletic jump, or take a detour towards the Jules's Ledge.
+This leads to the Grotte à Carret via ferrata, a route rated ED (extremely difficult) and very exposed.
+All options eventually converge at the Rocher de Charvettan viewpoint, the highest point of this climb.

 This is an accessible but challenging route, offering great vertical immersion with breathtaking views of the Chambéry basin and Mont Granier.